YummyAmy/Sales-analysis-dashboard/README.md

 # Sales-analysis-dashboard
-A sample dashboard created on Tableau desktop to view sales metric for a superstore
+A _**quick**_ project to show a dashboard created on Tableau desktop to view sales metric for a superstore

  It indicates the following:
 1. The state with the highest profit metric